https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 The main opposition People’s National Congress Reform (PNCR) on Thursday said the storm affected residents of Retrieve, Blueberry Hill, Victory Valley, 1st, 2nd, and 3rd Alley, and Beauty St in Danjou Hill.

-Region 10 (Upper Demerara-Upper Berbice) Regional Executive Officer, Dwight John said Public Works Minister, Juan Edghill arranged with contractors from Linden to repair the houses.
+Region 10 (Upper Demerara-Upper Berbice) Regional Executive Officer (REO), Dwight John said Public Works Minister, Juan Edghill arranged with contractors from Linden to repair the houses.
 Mr John said tarpaulins were also supplied to provide temporary cover, although repairs were scheduled to be completed by late Wednesday night or early Thursday morning.

 No one was injured, officials said.